 Other Fringe Benefits (not indicated above): At the CAPS Clinic, our interns have their own designated office, personal computer, phone (office and cell), voicemail, email (UCD and Sacramento County).
 Workstations are equipped to provide telehealth services (webcams).
 There is a possibility for requesting a telework schedule, which will have to be approved by their supervisor and Training Director in advance.
 Interns may be provided locked storage clipboards, county-issued cell phones, laptops, and noise machines if approved to telework.
 Interns are also provided administrative assistance (faxing, scanning, phone appointment reminders to clients, and phone calls when clients arrive to the office).
 Interns also have full access to the UC Davis libraries and associated services, as well as art/play therapy materials located at the CAPS Clinic.
 In addition, interns can reserve a number of offices, observation rooms (with one-way mirror and audio/visual equipment), and the psychological testing office to provide confidential, direct services with CAPS Clinic clients.
 At the Pediatric Clinic, interns have access to a shared office space.
 One day is typically in the office and the second day is remote.
 The office is equipped with computer, phone, printer, and webcam (for Telehealth sessions).
 Interns are given opportunities throughout the year to increase socialization with other trainees across the department.
 The program also hosts a day-long retreat to engage in team building activities and support program improvement.

-Brief description of the typical work day for an intern at this training site Average 40-44 hours per week for about 50 weeks (2000 internship hours total) Primary Rotation- Community Mental Health: CAPS Clinic (24 hours/3 days) Secondary Rotation- Pediatric Integrated Behavioral Health: Pediatrics Clinic (16 hours/2 days) a.
+Brief description of the typical work day for an intern at this training site Average 40-44 hours per week for about 50 weeks (2000 internship hours total) Primary Rotation- Community Mental Health: CAPS Clinic (24 hours/3 days) Secondary Rotation- Pediatric Integrated Behavioral Health OR School-Based Mental Health (16 hours/2 days) a.
 10 -15 Hours/Week: Direct Clinical Service (Face-to-Face; Telehealth) - 10 to 12 Individual and Family Psychotherapy cases over the course of the year - Case Management (ongoing) - 1 to 2 Intake Assessments (monthly, as available) - 3 to 5 Psychological Testing cases over the course of the year - 3 to 4 Consultation and/or Brief Psychological Screening cases over the course of the year - 1 to 2 Therapy Group(s) (for clients and/or caregivers) - 1 Comprehensive Multidisciplinary Assessment Team (CMAT) case or CMAT Consult (based on interest and experience) - Infant-Parent Mental Health Cases (based on interest, experience, and availability) b.
 10 -14 Hours/Week: Indirect Clinical Service (Not Face-to-Face) - Psychological Screening and Testing (scoring, interpretation, report-writing) - Case Management, Consultation, and Family Collateral Services (via phone) - Clinical Documentation (progress notes, psychosocial assessments) c.
 5-8 Hours/Week: Indirect Service - 4 to 7 hours: Training Seminars/Didactics/Case Conferences - 1 to 2 hours: Non-billable services (i.e., managing appointments, emails, literature reviews, administrative duties) - 2 hours/month: Staff meetings d.
 4.25 – 4.5 Hours/Week: Supervision - 2 hours: Individual Therapy Supervision and Individual Assessment Supervision - 1 hour: Professional Development Supervision (alternating weeks) - 1 hour: Psychology Team Group Supervision and Pediatric Group Supervision (Systematic Caseload Review [SCR])

 Does this site have practicum psychology students on site?
 No